jaredpalmer/formik/docs/api/useFormikContext.md

 ## `useFormikContext(): FormikProps<Values>`

-A custom React Hook that returns Formik states and helpers.
-This is the hooks version of using `connect()` and `<FormikConsumer>`.
-If called without a parent context, you will get a warning in your console.
+A custom React Hook that returns Formik states and helpers via React Context.
+Thus, this hook will only work if there is a parent Formik React Context from which it can pull from.
+If called without a parent context (i.e. a descendent of a `<Formik>` component or `withFormik` higher-order component), you will get a warning in your console.